Bloomington Edge: League issues and hiatus

 On August 23, 2017, Nick Ruud was named the next Edge head coach.
 On September 12, 2017, the Edge announced that they were moving back to the Indoor Football League.

 However, the CIF then attempted to sue the IFL and the Edge for leaving the CIF after the Edge had already signed league affiliation agreements with the CIF for 2018.
 While the CIF did drop the lawsuit against the IFL due to legal retaliation, it filed for an injunction against the Edge from participating in the IFL for breaking the terms of their signed affiliation agreement.
-A temporary injunction from participation was granted on January 31, 2018, with the court ruling determining that the Edge had been offered a bribe from the owner of the Arizona Rattlers to break their contract with the CIF.
+A temporary injunction from participation was granted on January 31, 2018, with the court ruling determining that the Edge had been in violation of their CIF league affiliation agreement.

 On February 6, the Edge announced that it would continue to operate independently of a league for the season.
 In the same press release, the Edge also announced that John Johnson would return as head coach.
 However, the court ruling prevented the Edge from playing any games during the spring of 2018 as long as the CIF season length, forcing the Edge to only schedule exhibition games during the summer.
 After their summer season, Edge owner Omar Khokhar announced the franchise was for sale and could relocate.

-In 2019, the Wells Sports Group lead by Shane Wells announced it had purchased the Edge franchise.
+In 2019, the Wells Sports Group signed a letter of intent to purchase the Edge franchise.
 On October 22, 2019, they announced their intentions to join the American Arena League (AAL) for the 2020 season and were still in negotiations with Grossinger Motors Arena for a lease.
-However, the arena instead agreed to a lease with the semiprofessional indoor football team, Midway Marauders, as the Marauders had been in negotiations with the arena before Wells had initiated any conversations.
+However, the arena instead agreed to a lease with the semiprofessional indoor football team, Midway Marauders, as the Marauders had been in negotiations with the arena before Wells had initiated any conversations, thereby halting the sale of the franchise.